Soulful Sambar

 Preparation

-• Soak 1 tablespoon tamarind in ⅓ cup hot water for 20 minutes.
-Squeeze and keep aside the tamarind puree.
+• Soak 1 tablespoon tamarind in ⅓ cup of hot water for 20 minutes.
+Squeeze and set aside the tamarind puree.

-• Rinse and add about 100 grams of Toor Dal, and pressure cook the same for 4 whistles in a cooker by adding 1.5 litres of water, make sure the dal is soft and mushy, keep it aside.
+• Rinse and add about 100 grams of toor dal, then pressure cook for 4 whistles in a cooker with 1.5 liters of water.
+Make sure the dal is soft and mushy; keep it aside.

-• Cut your choice of vegetables – Ash Guard, brinjals, okra, drumsticks, carrot, small onions, it can be a mixed bag of veggies or one single vegetable, as per your preference.
-(I usually use only one vegetable, and prefer Ash Guard or drumsticks the most).
+• Cut your choice of vegetables – ash gourd, brinjals, okra, drumsticks, carrots, or small onions.
+It can be a mixed bag of veggies or a single vegetable, as per your preference.
+(I usually use only one vegetable, preferring ash gourd or drumsticks the most).

-• Add around 1.5 to 2 cups water or enough to the cut veggies so that they are covered, to this add some salt (as per taste) and turmeric and let it cook till they are soft.
+• Add around 1.5 to 2 cups of water, or enough to cover the cut veggies.
+To this, add some salt (as per taste) and turmeric, then let it cook until soft.

-• Once the vegetables are cooked till soft, add the tamarind puree to the cooked vegetables, along with 2-3 tbsp of Soulful Sambar Podi to bring in the aroma, allow the mixture to cook until the sambar podi is soaked into the veggies well.
+• Once the vegetables are cooked until soft, add the tamarind puree to the cooked vegetables along with 2-3 tbsp of Soulful Sambar Podi for aroma.
+Allow the mixture to cook until the sambar podi is well absorbed by the veggies.

-• To this mixture, add the cooked toor dal and at this stage you can check the salt, and add if needed.
-Also, if the consistency of the sambar is thick, add a little more water to bring it to medium consistency.
+• Add the cooked toor dal to this mixture.
+Check the salt, adding more if needed.
+If the sambar consistency is thick, add a little more water to reach a medium consistency.

-• Let it boil until a froth is formed and cover it with a lid.
+• Let it boil until a froth forms, then cover it with a lid.

 Seasoning:

-• In a small pan or tadka pan, heat 2 tablespoons of oil of your choice, coconut, sesame oil, refined oil or even ghee, add one tbsp of mustard seeds, 5-6 curry leaves and asafoetida (hing) if you prefer, allow the seasoning to crackle, add to the sambar, and closed the lid.
+• In a small pan or tadka pan, heat 2 tablespoons of oil (coconut, sesame, refined, or even ghee), then add 1 tbsp of mustard seeds, 5-6 curry leaves, and asafoetida (hing) if desired.
+Allow the seasoning to crackle, then add it to the sambar and close the lid.

-• Serve with your choice of food like Idly, Dosa, Medu Vada, Uthappam, Or pair it with steaming hot rice for a comforting, nutritious and filling meal.
+• Serve with your choice of food, like idli, dosa, medu vada, uthappam, or pair it with steaming hot rice for a comforting, nutritious, and filling meal.

 Note:

-• : you could also add freshly grounded coconut to the podi and blend it to give it a variation or add a spoonful of jaggery to give it a slightly sweet taste.
+• You can also add freshly ground coconut to the podi and blend it to give the sambar a variation, or add a spoonful of jaggery for a slightly sweet taste.